 On 27 March 2013, the Central Bank published its plans to gradually phase-out the commission on turnover charged on current accounts by 2016.
-The Central Bank directed all banks to reduce commission on turnover from its 2013 rate of No3 per No1,000 to No2 per No1000 by 2014 and No1 per No1,000 by 2015 and to completely eliminate commission on turnover on current account transactions by 2016.
+The Central Bank directed all banks to reduce commission on turnover from its 2013 rate of N3 per N1,000 to N2 per N1000 by 2014 and N1 per N1,000 by 2015 and to completely eliminate commission on turnover on current account transactions by 2016.
 This formed part of the banking sector's "Revised Guide to Bank Charges" published by the Central Bank, that took effect on 1 April 2013.
 Commission on turnover applies to customer-induced debit transactions on current accounts; however, for loan repayments from current or savings accounts, commission on turnover is free.
 In 2017, the CBN implemented the Guide to Charges by Banks and other Financial Institutions which took effect on 1 May 2017 (the "Revised Guide to Bank Charges"), providing a standard for the application of charges in the banking industry.
 Under the Revised Guide to Bank Charges, Nigerian savings accounts must earn interest at a minimum rate of 30 per cent. of the Monetary Policy Rate per annum.
 At the current Monetary Policy Rate of 14 per cent., this translates to a minimum interest rate of 4.2 per cent. per annum.
 The Revised Guide to Bank Charges phased out the commission on turnover hitherto charged by banks.

 In August 2013, the Central Bank raised the banks' CRR on public sector deposits from 12.0 per cent. to 50.0 per cent., and then to 75.0 per cent. in January 2014.
 The increase in the cash reserves requirement is a contractionary policy tool aimed at managing inflation.
 The increased cash reserves requirement for the public sector has helped to reduce liquidity in the banking system, which in turn helped the Central Bank achieve its price stability mandate.
 The Central Bank, however, maintained the liquidity ratio and CRR on private sector deposits at 30.0 per cent. and 12.0 per cent., respectively.
 In March 2014, the CRR for private sector deposits was increased from 12.0 per cent. to 15.0 per cent. and rose to 31.0 per cent. in May 2015.
 The CRR for private sector deposits was thereafter decreased to 22.5 per cent. in March 2016.
-In June 2017, the Central Bank's Monetary Policy Committee voted to retain the CRR at 22.5 per cent.
+As at the date of this Base Prospectus, the CRR remains at 22.5 per cent.